Alfred, Duke of Saxe-Coburg and Gotha: Death

-Alfred died of throat cancer on 30 July 1900 in a lodge adjacent to Schloss Rosenau, the ducal summer residence just north of Coburg.
+Alfred died of throat cancer on 30 July 1900, aged 55, at a lodge adjacent to Schloss Rosenau, the ducal summer residence just north of Coburg.
 He was buried at the ducal family's mausoleum in the Friedhof am Glockenberg in Coburg.
 As his younger brother, Prince Arthur, Duke of Connaught and Strathearn and nephew Prince Arthur, had renounced their succession rights to the ducal throne, Alfred was succeeded by his nephew, Prince Charles Edward, Duke of Albany (1884–1954), the posthumous son of his youngest brother, Prince Leopold, Duke of Albany.

 He was survived by his mother, Victoria, who had already outlived two of her children, Alice and Leopold.
 She died six months later.
 Victoria dedicated a memorial in the form of a Celtic cross to Alfred in the grounds of Balmoral Castle which was erected shortly before her death.

 Alfred was a keen collector of glass and ceramic ware, and after his death his widow gave his collection, valued at half a million marks, to the Veste Coburg, the enormous fortress on a hill top above Coburg.